 Question: My son is a newspaper carrier.
-I would like to know if this income is subject to social security and Medicare taxes, and if I must file a Schedule C for him.
+I would like to know if this income is subject to social security and Medicare taxes, and if he must file a Schedule C.

-- The person is in the business of delivering/distributing newspapers or shopping news, including directly related services such as soliciting customers and collecting receipts.
+- The person is engaged in the trade or business of delivering or distributing newspapers or shopping news, including directly related services such as soliciting customers and collecting receipts;

-- Substantially all of the pay for these services directly relates to sales or other output rather than to the number of hours worked.
+- Substantially all of the pay for these services (whether or not paid in cash) directly relates to sales or other output rather than to the number of hours worked; and

-- The person performs the delivery services under a written contract between the person and the service recipient that states that the person will not be treated as an employee for federal tax purposes.
+- The person performs these services under a written contract that states that the person will not be treated as an employee for federal tax purposes.